Top-ranked UConn eases past SMU 80-42

 BIG PICTURE

-UConn: Thursday’s game against Baylor will be the first of three remaining marquee non-conference games for the Huskies.
+UConn: Thursday’s game will be the first of three remaining marquee non-conference games for the Huskies.
 They will also face No. 22 Tennessee on Jan.
-23 in nearby Hartford and will host No. 2 Oregon on Feb.
+23 in Hartford and will host No. 2 Oregon on campus on Feb.
 3.

+Auriemma on his scheduling philosophy: “You have to get smacked around a little bit.
+Or you can not play these, win every game and pretend everything’s great.”

 SMU: The Mustangs went into Sunday’s game with six losses by an average of 8.7 points, including two one-point defeats.
 Such are the growing pains for a team that starts one junior, three sophomores and one freshman and seeks its first winning season since 2016-17.